 Certain Funds may not qualify or may cease to qualify as "mutual fund trusts" under the Tax Act.
 If a Fund does not qualify as a "mutual fund trust" under the Tax Act, or were to cease to so qualify, the income tax considerations described under "Income Tax Considerations for Investors" would be materially and adversely different in certain respects.
 For example, if a Fund does not qualify as a "mutual fund trust" within the meaning of the Tax Act throughout a taxation year, the Fund could be subject to tax under Part XII.2 of the Tax Act.
 Part XII.2 of the Tax Act provides that certain trusts (excluding mutual fund trusts) that have a unitholder who is a "designated beneficiary" will be subject to a special tax at the rate of 40% on the trust's "designated income".
 A designated beneficiary includes a non-resident person.
 "Designated income" generally includes income from a business carried on in Canada and taxable capital gains from dispositions of "taxable Canadian property".
 If a Fund is subject to tax under Part XII.2, unitholders who are not designated beneficiaries may be entitled to a refund of a portion of the Part XII.2 tax paid by the Fund, provided that the Fund makes the appropriate designation.
-If a Fund does not qualify as a mutual fund trust for purposes of the Tax Act, it may also be subject to alternative minimum tax; however, pursuant to certain Tax Amendments released in connection with the 2023 Federal Budget (Canada), trusts that qualify as "investment funds" are generally proposed to be exempt from alternative minimum tax for taxation years commencing on or after January 1, 2024.
+A Fund that does not qualify as a mutual fund trust may also be subject to alternative minimum tax ("AMT").
+Recent amendments to the Tax Act also introduced several changes to the calculation of AMT, including broadening the AMT base by disallowing 50% of certain deductions, including interest and carrying charges incurred to earn income from property and non-capital loss carryovers.
+However, unit trusts that qualify as "investment funds" for purposes of the "loss restriction event" rules are generally exempt from alternative minimum tax for taxation years commencing on or after January 1, 2024.
 As well, a Fund will not be entitled to claim the capital gains refund that would otherwise be available to it if it were a mutual fund trust throughout the year.
 A Fund that does not qualify as a mutual fund trust will be a "financial institution" for purposes of the "mark-to-market" rules contained in the Tax Act at any time if more than 50% of the fair market value of all interests in the Fund are held at that time by one or more financial institutions.
 The Tax Act contains special rules for determining the income of a financial institution.
 If a Fund is not a mutual fund trust and is a registered investment, the Fund may be liable for tax under Part X.2 of the Tax Act if, at the end of any month, a Fund holds property that is not a "qualified investment" for the type of Registered Plan in respect of which the Fund is registered.

-Investors in a Fund that does not qualify as a "mutual fund trust" should consult with their tax advisors regarding the implications of investing in that Fund under the Tax Act.
+Investors in a Fund that does not qualify as a "mutual fund trust" should consult with their tax advisers regarding the implications of investing in that Fund under the Tax Act.